craigyu/EA-Game-Review/README.md

 ## Description
 This is a project done for the EA SRE interview, the detailed requirements are at the bottom.

+## Result
+Went through 3 rounds interview and was not selected in the end.
+This assignment is done for the second round.

 ## Guide

 ### Environment